nus-cs2113-AY2122S1/ip/docs/README.md

 ### Save data to file

-Converts all current tasks in the list to String form and saves this to `duke.txt`.
+Converts all current `Task` data to String form and saves this to `duke.txt`.
 This is done automatically.